alyboba/cfms-website.github.io/src/site/_news/press-release-medical-students-to-celebrate-national-seniors-day-with-snaps4seniors-and-snappouraînés.md

 **FOR IMMEDIATE RELEASE**

-**October 1, 2018 **
+**October 1, 2018&nbsp;**

-The CFMS National Seniors Strategy Task Force is excited to deliver a social media campaign with the intention of bringing additional awareness to seniors care in Canada through, education, advocacy, and knowledge translation.
+The CFMS National Seniors Strategy Task Force is excited to deliver a social media campaign with the intention of bringing additional awareness to seniors care in Canada through, education, advocacy, and knowledge translation.&nbsp;

 Today, October 1st, 2018, is National Seniors Day!
 It is a day to celebrate and highlight older adults across Canada, acknowledging their lifelong contributions to their families, communities, and society.
 From Monday, October 1st to Friday, October 5th, the CFMS will be celebrating National Seniors Day and the week with various themes to highlight seniors care in Canada.
 The following themes for each day will help guide the day in reflections/posts/photos/videos shared on social media: